saifullah-bot/project/README.md

-AI & Data Visualization Project
+iAI & Data Visualization Project

 This repository contains multiple small projects and experiments that explore different machine learning models, deep learning architectures, and visualization techniques.
 Each folder in this repo focuses on a specific topic or model.